GluuFederation/docs-ce-prod/3.0.2/source/authn-guide/intro.md

 - [U2F](./U2F.md)
 - [Super Gluu](./supergluu.md)  (Gluu's free 2FA mobile app)

-The scripts can be used as is, or can be customized by your organization to implement custom functionality.
+To review all existing authentication scripts, check the [oxAuth integration folder on GitHub](https://github.com/GluuFederation/oxAuth/tree/master/Server/integrations).
+The scripts can be used as is, or can be customized to implement custom functionality.

+Review our [custom authentication script tutorial](./customauthn.md), where we demonstrate how to write a script to implement OTP authentication using Twilio to send an SMS code for a two-step out-of-band authentication mechanism.

 ## Basic Authentication